haidanglevn/React_SpeedGame/speedgame/README.md

 - Game ends when health = 0 or player click the "End" button.

 ### Additional:
-- Music control button: play and pause state
+- Music control button: play and pause state (background music is muted by default)

 ### Chalenges when study:
 - No react hooks, only manipulating the state is allowed
 - React state and how the page rendered is new compared to vanila JS
+- There is not yet a button to mute all sound assets, might be added later.
+For now please mute the browser tab if the music annoys you (sorry T.T).

 ## Technologies used